Ride Southern Spain FAQ

 Yes—GBP or EUR invoices available.
 We’ll include the legally required business details for your records.

 Typical terms: £195 deposit to secure; balance 6 weeks pre-arrival.
-Cancellations follow the sliding policy on your invoice/booking confirmation.
-We recommend comprehensive travel insurance from the moment you book.
+No refunds will be issued once a payment has been made.
+We always recommend an extra travel insurance from the moment you book.

 We have a small pool of loan pedals and some pads/helmets—first-come, first-served.
-Best to bring your own for fit and hygiene.
+Best to bring your own for fit , safety and hygiene.

 Usually yes—add extra nights, a rest-day excursion, or private coaching.
 Tell us early so we can hold the room/van slots.